cyanidesugar/docs/doc_posts/_commands-obs-general/fetch_obs.md

 Allows you to request data from OBS websocket and save it in a variable.\
 All the possible requests are documented in [OBS websocket protocol reference](https://github.com/Palakis/obs-websocket/blob/4.x-current/docs/generated/protocol.md).\
 The requested value will not be saved immediately, you must give you other commands a delay of 100-500ms to process the request.\

 If the requested value is inside another object already, you can access it with a simple dot-notation.\
-For example, if you want to retrieve Brightness value from Color Correction Filter, you will notice that it is inside an object called settings. `{"settings": {"brightness": 0.78}, "status": "ok", "type": "color_filter"}`.
+For example, if you want to retrieve Brightness value from Color Correction Filter, you will notice that it is inside an object called settings. `{"settings": {"brightness": 0.78}, "status": "ok", "type": "color_filter"}</code>.
 In this case, the Fetch Value will be `settings.brightness`.\
 Use [JSON string validator](https://jsonlint.com/) if you want to make sure your formatting is correct.

 {% include alert.html text="If the name of the fetched value contains dots, it needs to be wrapped in parentheses like this: <code>(Filter.Transform.Rotation.X)</code>." type="warning" %}